• Home

 Four process shots showing sliced sweet potatoes, sweet potato chunks in a bowl, and sweet potato chunks on an air fryer basket.

 Here's a quick overview of the steps to make roasted sweet potatoes in the air fryer.
-For the full list of ingredients and specific instructions, scroll down to the recipe.
+For the full list of ingredients and specific instructions, scroll down to the recipe card at the bottom of this post.

-2. Slice sweet potatoes into small rectangle shaped pieces, about one-half to one inch in length.
+1. Slice the sweet potatoes, then cut each slice into small rectangular-shaped pieces.
+The pieces should be about one-half to one inch in length.

-3. Place sweet potato chunks, olive oil, salt, and pepper in a bowl and toss to coat.
+2. Place sweet potato chunks, a drizzle of olive oil, salt, and pepper in a bowl and toss to coat.

 • Use a good quality knife to make it easier to cut through the sweet potato.